open-craft/xblock-group-project-v2/README.md

 This set of XBLocks is an experimental reimplementation of [Group Project XBlock](https://github.com/edx-solutions/xblock-group-project).

 This tool implements a group project, where a group of students work together on a task, which is then graded.
-Project deliverables are defined by course staff, and can be arbitrary files.
+Project deliverables are defined by course staff, and come in form of files - see "File submissions" section for details.
 Project deliverables can be submitted by any group member.
 Each group is graded as a whole -- each student gets the same mark for the group project.

 A group project can be graded either by staff, or by peers from other groups.
 Individual performance can be assessed using the group evaluation feature where performance of each group member is assessed by the rest of their group.